 - 1. Clean the dome.
 See notice below for more information. - 2.
 Clean the lens.
 See notice below for more information. - 3.
 Turn the focus ring, see image below. - 4.
 If the image is still blurry, contact Axis support.
-See .
+See Contact support on page 63.